skilesare/immortality/a_new_constitution/article-i---commentary.md

 _Neither House, during the Session of Congress, shall, without the Consent of the other, adjourn for more than three days._

----

-No change.

----

-Section.
-6.
+_Section.
+6._

-_The Senators and Representatives shall receive a Compensation for their Services, to be ascertained by Law, and paid out of the Treasury of the congress.
+_The Senators and Representatives shall receive a Compensation for their Services, to be ascertained by Law, and paid out of the Treasury of the congress._